pdeljanov/Symphonia/symphonia/README.md

 ## Quality

-In addition to the safety guarantees provided by Rust, Symphonia aims to:
+In addition to the safety guarantees afforded by Rust, Symphonia aims to:

-* Decode files as well as the leading free-and-open-source software decoders
+* Decode media as correctly as the leading free-and-open-source software decoders
-* Provide a powerful, consistent, and easy to use API
-* Be 100% safe code
-* Have very minimal dependencies
 * Prevent denial-of-service attacks
 * Be fuzz-tested
+* Provide a powerful, consistent, and easy to use API

 ## Performance

-Symphonia aims to be equivalent in speed to popular open-source C-based implementations.
+Symphonia aims to be comparable or better in performance to popular open-source C-based implementations.
+Currently, Symphonia's decoders are generally +/-15% the performance of `ffmpeg`.
+The exact amount will depend strongly on the codec, and which features of the codec are leveraged in the encoding.

-Symphonia does not include explicit SIMD optimizations, however the auto-vectorizer is leveraged as much as possible and the results have been *excellent*.
-As Rust support for packed SIMD grows, Symphonia will include explicit SIMD optimizations where necessary.

 ### Benchmarks (as of September 2019)